-S-Corporation: Right or Wrong for My Business?
+S-Corporation: Is It Right or Wrong for My Business?

 As a business owner, you may see articles about S-corporation.
 These are corporations that elect to pass corporate income, losses, deductions, and credits through to their shareholders for federal taxation purposes.
 The shareholders of an S corporation will report the flow-through of income and losses on their personal tax returns; taxes are imposed at their individual income tax rates.

 The reason for this set-up is to let S corporations avoid double taxation on the corporate income, as they’re responsible for taxes on certain built-in gains and passive income at the entity level.

 To qualify for S corporation status, the IRS states that the corporation must meet these requirements:

 · Must be a domestic corporation;